 git clone https://github.com/srcclr/example-python

-Once the code has been cloned to your desktop, point the SourceClear CLI agent at the directory of the repository and scan away:
+After you have cloned the code to your desktop, point the SourceClear CLI agent at the directory of the repository and scan away:

 # Replace "example-python" with the project folder name of your choosing srcclr scan path/to/example-python